-The Community Law Practice Group specialises in a wide range of areas of law and is part of the Civil Law Division.
+The Community Law Practice Group specialises in a wide range of areas of law.
 We offer the services of solicitor advocates, providing our clients with a cost effective advocacy service.

 Our lawyers have extensive experience in conducting highly sensitive and complex matters for the State, providing practical and responsive legal advice and representation.
 The matters handled by our practice group include: